 Protecting and enhancing the environment is a core value for the City of Bellevue.
 We as a community understand and value environmental stewardship.
-We strive to preserve natural systems; sustain healthy, livable communities; save energy, water, and money; grow our regional green economy; and weather economic and environmental change.
+We strive to preserve natural systems; sustain healthy, livable communities; save energy, water, and money; support our innovative, grow our regional green economy; and weather economic and environmental change.